-To learn more about accessibility for both readers and search engines alike, check out this introduction by Moz.
+To learn more about accessibility for both readers and search engines alike, read this well-written post from Moz:

 5) Meta Description

-The short paragraph that appears under the title of your post in the SERPs?
-That’s your meta description, and it tells readers and searchers exactly what the post is about.
-It’s like the blurb on the back of a book or a DVD.
+The short paragraph that appears under the title of your post in the SERPs is your meta description, and it tells readers and searchers exactly what the post is about:

 6) Title Tag

 When you hover the cursor over an open tab on your browser, you see the name of the page.
 That’s your title tag.
 It may be the same as the post headline, but it doesn’t have to be.

 You can change the title tag for your website in WordPress under Settings > Site Title and include the optional Tagline if you wish, as well as for individual pages on the page dashboard under title (or SEO title using a plugin like Yoast).

 Keep it short (60 characters or less), include the keyword, and make it relevant.
 The title tag is a ranking factor for your SEO, so make it count.